 • Optimised existing 3D assets created by NSC to work smoothly within the game engine, Unity.

-• Created grassland environment within Unity and contributed towards the recreation of NSC’s reception area.
+• Demonstrated quick learning skills by learning how to use Unity to create real-time environments.
+Created grassland environment within Unity and contributed towards the recreation of NSC’s reception area.

-• Utilised Adobe Illustrator to create UI elements that would help the user understand how to navigate the virtual showroom and use the HTC Vive controller.
+• Utilised Adobe Illustrator to create UI elements and 2D art that would help the user understand how to navigate the virtual showroom and use the HTC Vive controller.

 Domino Effect Ltd, Canterbury, Kent